 BlackRock Strategic Completion Fund - This fund allocates its investments across a strategic mix of U.S. Treasury Inflation Protected Securities, real estate investment trusts, and commodities asset classes, with the objective of complementing a diversified portfolio of more traditional asset classes.
-This fund invests in asset classes which tend to have some "real return" characteristics and therefore may also provide a means to manage the effects of inflation on a diversified portfolio of more traditional asset classes.
-The fund invests and reinvests in common stocks and other forms of equity securities, depositary receipts, investment company shares, fixed-income securities and other debt obligations, asset-backed securities, mortgage-backed securities, securities issued by publicly traded real estate companies, futures contracts, forward contracts, swaps, options, and other structured investments.
+The asset classes in which the fund invests tend to have some "real return" characteristics and therefore may also provide a means to manage the effects of inflation on a diversified portfolio of more traditional asset classes.
+The fund shall be invested and reinvested in common stocks and other forms of equity securities, depositary receipts, investment company shares, fixed-income securities and other debt obligations, asset-backed securities, mortgage-backed securities, securities issued by publicly traded real estate companies, futures contracts, forward contracts, swaps, options, and other structured investments.
 The fund employs a proprietary investment model that analyzes securities market data, including risk, correlation and expected return statistics, to recommend the portfolio allocation among the asset classes.

-Environmental, Social, and Governance Fund - This fund is passively managed to have returns, net of fees, over time, closely matching the MSCI UAS Environmental, Social, and Governance (ESG) Leaders Index.
+Environmental, Social, and Governance Fund - This fund is managed to have returns, net of fees, over time, closely matching the MSCI UAS Environmental, Social, and Governance (ESG) Leaders Index.
 The fund invests in domestic large cap and mid-cap investments with high ESG rankings.